Satellite tracking on all boats

 The cost of units vary and are dependent on the features of the unit.
 Polling cost also vary depending on the polling frequency, satellite network and airtime provider.

-See the list of approved units for more information on costs.
+See the list of approved units for more information.
+Please contact the airtime provider for current pricing.

 Many other industries including the trawl fishery incur these management costs e.g. shipping, transport etc. It is part of normal business operations.